Statistics

 Also appeared in The Decoy BrideDirk GentlyMissingMy Almost Famous FamilyDoctors

-Simon Paisley Day will be 57 - 2 credits, including Steward in The End Of The World (as Simon Day)
+Simon Paisley Day was 57 - 2 credits, including Steward in The End Of The World (as Simon Day)

 Simon Paisley Day is a British stage and screen actor.